 If you grew up having large meals at your grandmother’s house after church, then you’ll feel right at home at Mrs. Wilkes.

-Guests sit at a large round table and pass dishes around to strangers.
-Each person is free to scoop out a big helping of Mac n’ Cheese and fill their plate with delicious Southern staples.
+Guests sit at large tables and pass dishes around to strangers.
+Each person is free to scoop out a big helping of sides and fill their plate with delicious Southern staples.

-Pros: The food is consistently good, and the family dining aspect is an additional perk.
+Pros: The food is consistently good, and the family dining aspect is unique.

 You’ll truly understand the concept of Southern-style dining after eating at Mrs. Wilkes.